Continue without accepting

 • Contactless access, reservation of shared spaces, marketplace…

 The Witco application is a dual interface accessible by co-living managers and by co-livers.
-Its simple use will allow everyone to communicate seamlessly on a daily basis.
+Its simple use allows everyone to communicate seamlessly on a daily basis.

 Coliving has proven itself on the European market by responding (unlike current rental offers) to the needs of the real estate market.
 Flexible and diversified in its offers, coliving makes renting available quickly and easily to everyone.
 And today, co-living is also becoming digital, thanks to dedicated apps for the daily comfort of the co-living community.